 The greatest advancements in human progress—social, scientific, or otherwise—have resulted from an exchange of ideas, not borne of a single thought.
 Unfortunately, the polarization that grips our country today threatens continued progress.
 We’ve splintered into factions that focus more on what divides us than unites us.
 Worse is that more people want to silence opposing viewpoints rather than listen to and learn from different perspectives.
 We’re working to end this vicious cycle.
-Uniting people from all walks of life who have the courage to not let their differences prevent them from collaborating on areas of shared concerns.
+Uniting people from all walks of life to discover new solutions to shared concerns, not in spite of, but through our differences.
 It’s the key to unlocking solutions to the biggest challenges facing our country today.

 Collaboration—even, and especially, with those who have different ideas—is the key to unlocking solutions to our country’s biggest problems.